The EAFP Histopathology Workshop

 Proceedings from all the EAFP Histopathology Workshops are in process to be converted to a digital online version, becoming available to EAFP members only, upon login through this webpage.

 2009 – Gastrointestinal pathology

 2013 – Sensory System pathology

-# From this workshop material will soon become available only for EAFP members upon login through the EAFP website.
+# Since 2015 proceedings are exclusively available on-line to EAFP members-only, upon login through the EAFP website.

 Remaining Histopathology Workshop CD-ROMs are still available.
 Please contact the EAFP Treasurer, Dr Klaus Knopf, for more information on availability.